ZerothAngel/zPermissions/doc/developers.md

 ## Changing Group Membership / Promoting / Demoting ##

-And this is where the line ends. :P I have no plans to provide any sort of public API for changing group memberships.
-I absolutely abhor writing to implementations (see what it's like for a modern plugin to support the half dozen or so economy plugins... although that might be a bad example due to the existence of the Register API :P).
+I have no plans to provide any sort of public API for changing group memberships.
+I absolutely abhor writing to implementations (see what it's like for a modern plugin to support the half dozen or so economy plugins... although that might be a bad example due to the existence of Vault/Register API :P).

 Unless Bukkit someday provides a groups management API (which seems like a bad idea, as it would be dictating an implementation detail to Superperms providers), the only supported method to programmatically modify group memberships in zPermissions **is through the command line**.